zreown/kwk-l1-sinatra-shotgun-server-kwk-students-l1-dfw-070918/README.md

 ## Setup

 Make sure you run `bundle install` to install the gems in our `Gemfile`.
-If your operating system is OSX El Capitan, and you have an issue installing `EventMachine`, first check to make sure Open SSL is installed by entering `brew install openssl` in terminal.
-Once it's installed, enter `brew link openssl --force`.
+If your operating system is OSX El Capitan and you have an issue installing `EventMachine`, run the following command: `gem install eventmachine -- --with-cppflags=-I/usr/local/opt/openssl/include`.

 ## Why shotgun